 The teenager isn’t just getting a look-in because of his lineage, either, having scored 32 goals in 67 appearances for Milan at youth level and recently getting his first senior goal with his dad in the crowd.

 Club: Borussia Dortmund

 Father: Claudio Reyna

 Born in Sunderland, Giovanni Reyna would begin his football journey at New York City FC, where his father Claudio Reyna – a former Black Cats midfielder – served as sporting director.

 However, the American teenager – named after Claudio’s former Rangers teammate Giovanni van Bronckhorst – turned professional at Borussia Dortmund and has made 69 appearances for the first team, scoring 10 times.
 Reyna is now seen as a big part of Dortmund’s future, providing a youthful base alongside the likes of Jude Bellingham.

 With nine caps for the United States men’s national team, Giovanni has got a long way to go before matching his father, who claimed 112 caps between 1994 and 2006, making him the 10th most capped player in USMNT history.

 Club: LA Galaxy

 Jonathan Klinsmann spent a lot of his youth in the United States where dad Jurgen was manager of the national team.

-In the summer of 2019 Klinsmann left Germany for Swiss side St Gallen but has made just two appearances this season, both in the Swiss Cup, being behind Dejan Stojanovic in the pecking order.
+In the summer of 2019 Klinsmann left Germany for Swiss side St Gallen but made just two appearances this season, before returning to America with LA Galaxy.